latyshok/wordwaybot/README.md

 # Wordwaybot
-## Telegram bot for memorizing new words based on Django, python-telegram-bot
+## Telegram bot for memorizing new words based on Django 5.0.7, python-telegram-bot 21.4